kuleuven/mango-excels2metadata/README.md

 And if so, within which collection should the data objects be found?
 - Should any columns be whitelisted or blacklisted?

-The final YAML will be printed on the console and saved as a file locally
+The final YAML will be printed on the console and saved as a file locally.

 ## `run`